frombeirutwithlove/ProtestTips/ReadMe.md

 _Phone and communication security (e.g., using Signal or WhatsApp) is generally very good and above the technical ability of governments to break.
 Law enforcement and governments will focus on infiltrating a protester network by compromising a person or device.
 The following are tips to make it more difficult to have your device compromised_
 - Backup your phone before attending a protest in case you need to wipe your phone after a protest due to unusual activity
 - Keep your device and applications up-to-date.
 Key security updates are essential to making it more difficult to compromise your device
-- Do jailbreak or root the phone that you bring to a protest
+- Do not jailbreak or root the phone that you bring to a protest
 - Be careful about what apps you install on your phone.
 There have been reports of governments collecting data from an application installed from a phone's legitimate app store.
 - Try to minimize the use of your phone at a protest
 - There has been evidence of governments using spyware to monitor protesters and activists and is something to be aware of.
 Generally a user will need to click on a link or open an attachment to install the spyware.